laget-se/paco/README.md

 // will be parsed as JSON.
 //
 {
   // 1.
+If false, do nothing
+  // 2.
 If a string, will be executed as a command
-  // 2.
+  // 3.
 If true and package.json includes a lint script, `npm run lint` will be executed
-  // 3.
+  // 4.
 Skip
   "lint": true,

   // 1.
+If false, do nothing
+  // 2.
 If a string, will be executed as a command
-  // 2.
+  // 3.
 If true and package.json includes a test script, `npm test` will be executed
-  // 3.
+  // 4.
 Skip
   "test": true,

-  // A list of commands to run
-  "build": [
+  // 1.
+If false, do nothing
+  // 2.
+If an array, runs all strings in the array as commands "build": [
     "%root_paco_path%/node_modules/.bin/babel %package_path%/src --out-dir %package_path%/dist"
   ],